BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [Dear ImGui](https://github.com/ocornut/imgui) - A very popular immediate mode GUI library with an active community.
 There are bindings to many other languages available.
   * [clap-imgui](https://github.com/schwaaa/clap-imgui) - A minimal example of a CLAP plugin with ImGui.
 * [egui] - An ImGui-inspired immediate mode GUI library for Rust.
-    - [NIH-plug] - Contains a shim to run egui on top of [baseview] (using it does not require using the rest of the NIH-plug library).
+    - [egui-baseview](https://codeberg.org/RustAudio/nice-plug/src/branch/main/baseview-adapters/egui-baseview) - A shim to run egui on top of [baseview] (using it does not require using the rest of the nice-plug library).
 * [Iced] - A cross-platform GUI library for Rust focused on simplicity and type-safety.
     - [iced_audio] - Iced widgets for audio applications.
+(Currently uses an outdated version of Iced.)
-    - [NIH-plug] - A shim to run Iced on top of [baseview] (using it does not require using the rest of the NIH-plug library).
+    - [iced_baseview](https://codeberg.org/RustAudio/nice-plug/src/branch/main/baseview-adapters/iced_baseview) - A shim to run Iced on top of [baseview] (using it does not require using the rest of the nice-plug library).
 * [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) - Another popular immediate mode GUI library.
 Written in pure C, and bindings to many other languages are available.
 * [Pugl](https://github.com/lv2/pugl) - Minimal GUI layer made specifically for plugins.
 * [Qt](https://www.qt.io/) - It's possible to use Qt for CLAP plugins (though I'm not sure about other plugin formats).